 Kids?
 Maybe some energy-draining outdoor stuff (wear them out for a calmer evening!).
 Grandparents?
 How about a mix of individual and group activities that involve more thinking and discussing than running and jumping?
 (These are a great transition later in the evening for those worn out kids too!)
 Games and activities can even be staged for release as the reception moves on too so they aren’t overwhelming from the beginning.
 This also can keep the party fresh and moving later in the afternoon or evening.
 People that are curious what new fun thing is coming are more likely to stick around!

-At Stony Point you have over 3 acres of lawn and a wooded creek bed to spread out in!
+At Stony Point’s wedding venue, you have over 3 acres of lawn and a wooded creek bed to spread out in!
 This provides a lot of easily monitored space for activities that require running, jumping, chasing, evading, all those energetic activities many people love to do.
 Outdoor activities can range from free-wheeling go have fun to organized games with specific equipment.
 Here’s some ideas across the spectrum that we see people really enjoying at many receptions.

 - Balls and Frisbees – remember, 3 acres of open lawn!
 A few of those big, soft kick balls, a couple Frisbees, maybe some hula hoops.
 Many couples provide simple outdoor stuff like this and the kids go nuts!
 It’s great to see a bunch of them running around kicking, throwing and chasing balls and Frisbees.
 And it’s all easily watched from the covered porches (with benches, you’re welcome…)